cfoskin/Aerodoc-client/README.md

 Docker Compose:

 To run this client with all other  services use Docker Compose with the docker-compose.yaml file.
+Note: To seed the system with the sales agents data, run the application from the sales agent service, otherwise see swagger documentation for how to post sales agents to RESTful endpoints.

         docker-compose up